-- 1. Hazing is any reckless or intentional act, occurring on or off campus, that produces physical, mental, or emotional pain, discomfort, humiliation, embarrassment, or ridicule directed toward other students or groups (regardless of their willingness to participate), that is required or expected of new or current members and which is not related to the mission of the team, group, or organization.
-This includes any activity, whether it is presented as optional or required, that places a new or current member in a position of servitude as a condition of membership. - 16.
-Information technology - 1.
-The College prohibits unauthorized access to or abuse of College network and computing systems, or any other - violations of the College computer use policy, including but not limited to - 1. unauthorized entry into a file for any purpose, - 2. unauthorized transfer of a file; and - 3. use of computing facilities and resources in violation of copyright laws - 17.
-Theft - 1.
-Emory & Henry College prohibits the unauthorized taking, misappropriation or possession of any property or services owned or maintained by the College or any person on campus or attending a College-related function.
+- 1. Emory & Henry College prohibits the unauthorized taking, misappropriation or possession of any property or services owned or maintained by the College or any person on campus or attending a College-related function.
 In addition, it is a violation of College policy to possess stolen personal or public property belonging to others outside of the College community. - 18.
 Unauthorized Entry or Usage - 1.
 The College prohibits unauthorized entry into or usage of a College facility and/or property or elsewhere.
 This includes unauthorized solicitation and/or distribution of marketing materials.
 Additionally, this policy applies to unauthorized possession, duplication, or use of keys or access cards to any College premises. - 19.
 Vandalism - 1.
 The College prohibits the willful abuse or damage of property owned, occupied, or leased by the College, as well as the property of others. - 20.
 Weapons and/or Dangerous Instruments - 1.
 It is a violation of College policy to possess firearms or ammunition whether operable or inoperable, loaded or unloaded. - 2.
 No student may possess or use a dangerous instrument, including decoys and replicas.
 An instrument may be defined as dangerous if it is used, attempted or threatened to be used, or is readily capable of being used to cause physical injury.
 This policy includes the possession, ignition, and/or detonation of explosives, fireworks, and flammable materials. - 21.
 Gambling - 1.
 It is a violation of College policy to engage in unlawful and illegal gambling in any form. - 22.
-Unchartered organizations:

-- 1. It is a violation to be a member of organizations that are not chartered with the Student Government or Greek Council. - 23.
+Unchartered organizations: - It is a violation to be a member of organizations that are not chartered with the Student Government or Greek Council. - 23.
 Unregistered members: - 1.
 It is a violation to be a member of a Greek organization without being registered with the College as an official member. - 24.
 Nuisance - 1.
-The College prohibits conduct of a student who uses, owns, occupies, or leases any building or residence where the behavior or misconduct at that location either disturbs the public peace or violates the College policies so that the building, business or residence may be viewed by the community or the College as a nuisance. - 25.
-Other - 1.
-Violation of federal, state, or local laws on College premises, at College-sponsored or College-supervised activities, or elsewhere, including off-campus locations, if such conduct adversely affects the College community is a violation of College policy. - 26.
+The College prohibits conduct of a student who uses, owns, occupies, or leases any building or residence where the behavior or misconduct at that location either disturbs the public peace or violates the College policies so that the building, business or residence may be viewed by the community or the College as a nuisance. - Other - Violation of federal, state, or local laws on College premises, at College-sponsored or College-supervised activities, or elsewhere, including off-campus locations, if such conduct adversely affects the College community is a violation of College policy. - 26.
 Students and their guests are required to engage in responsible social conduct that reflects positively upon the Emory & Henry College community and to model good citizenship in any community.